nakropin/TearOffCalender/README.md

 run svgmockdatagenerator.py. overwrites all other svgs with filename "a-1" to "z-4" and "first", "last", "refresh", "imprint" (ending ".svg") in folder img/.

 # use
+* implement component like shown below in your html file as html tag with attributes and insert .js as script.
+Set the attributes according to your needs. if no attributes are set, standard values are provided.
 * example code:

       <tear-off-pad